apache/nifi-minifi-cpp/METRICS.md

 ### PrometheusMetricsPublisher

-To use the PrometheusMetricsPublisher a port should also be configured where the metrics will be available to be scraped from:
+PrometheusMetricsPublisher requires a port to be configured where the metrics will be available to be scraped from:

     # in minifi.properties